|

 $ok = $obj->print(@list);

-This method writes @list followed by the
+This method writes @list

-output_record_separator to the open object and returns
+followed by the output_record_separator to the open object and

-time-out or other failures, the error mode action is performed.
+On time-out or other failures, the error mode action is performed.
 See

 By default, the

-"output_record_separator()" is set to
+output_record_separator() is set to

 "\n" so all your commands